derbroti/VOXEL/README.md

   - At least 60 GB of free disk space
   - At least 8 GB of RAM (4 GB + 4 GB swap might also work)

+#### Hardware

+To replicate the full end-to-end system, three separate machines (client, server, traffic shaper) are required.
+This repository only includes scripts for a simplified, local layout without a traffic shaper.
+However, the network traces are provided to enable the full replication of the system, albeit with additional effort.

 ### Package dependencies

 The following packages are required to build the system and to generate